 Installation Considerations for Insertion Flow Meters

-An insertion flow meter, although easier to install than an inline flow meter, requires proper installation and a well-developed flow profile to perform correctly.
+Although easier to install than an inline flow meter, an insertion flow meter requires proper installation and a well-developed flow profile to perform correctly.
 Sage offers a couple of mounting hardware sets that provide tremendous benefits to the thermal mass flow meter.

 Sage Valve Assembly Operation

 Sage Metering offers valve assemblies (PNs SVA05 and SVA05LP) as optional mounting hardware sets for the insertion-style flow meters.
-The mounting sets permit the user of the meter to service, clean, verify calibration, or relocate the meter without having to disrupt or “shut- down” the process.
-The probe insertion depth is adjustable which permits the sensor to be situated at the center of the pipe which optimizes meter accuracy.
-The ball valve seals off process gas leaks at the point of insertion when the probe assembly is removed.
+The hardware permits the meter user to service, clean, verify calibration, or relocate the meter without disrupting or “shut- down” the process.
+The probe insertion depth is adjustable, which permits the sensor to be situated at the center of the pipe, optimizing meter accuracy.
+The ball valve seals off process gas leaks at the insertion point when the probe assembly removes.
 The assembly includes a valve, threadolet, and compression fitting with Teflon ferrule, a cable restraint, and two collar clamps.

 A threaded half coupling (3/4″ FNPT) correctly sized to accommodate the isolation valve retractor assembly must be fitted to the pipe or duct to which the insertion probe will be inserted.
-Avoid T-Fittings since they disturb the flow profile, and reduce the measurement area.
+Avoid T-Fittings since they disturb the flow profile and reduce the measurement area.
 You may require to direct the threading together (or with necessary bushings) of the retractor assembly.
-In other cases, the threadolet must be welded in place, and a clearance hole must be drilled through the pipe/duct to accept the probe assembly.
-If the pipe or duct is under pressure during installation, a hot-tap drill may be required.
+In other cases, weld the threadolet in place, and drill a clearance hole through the pipe/duct to accept the probe assembly.
+The user may require a hot-tap drill if the pipe or duct is under pressure during installation.

 Compression Fitting Operation